emilynordmann/AllOfUs-intro-to-r/docs/01-installing-r.md

 ## Troubleshooting {#package-install-troubleshooting}

 Occasionally, you might have a few problem packages that seemingly refuse to update or install.
 For Emily, `rlang` and `vctrs` cause no end of trouble.
-These aren't packages that you will likely every explicitly load, but they're required beneath the surface for R to do things like knit your Markdown files etc.
+These aren't packages that you will likely ever explicitly load, but they're required beneath the surface for R to do things like knit your Markdown files etc.

 ### Non-zero exit status